 in order to gain access to other land (not being Crown land referred to in paragraph (f) or (g)), for the purpose of prospecting or fossicking on, exploring, mining on or under, or marking out that other land but a warden shall not give a direction under paragraph (ea) unless he is satisfied that the land is bona fide required for mining purposes and he is satisfied that compensation in accordance with section 123 for all loss or damage suffered or likely to be suffered by an owner or occupier of the land has been agreed upon or otherwise determined, or is assessed and settled in accordance with this Act.

+(5AA) Subsection (5) does not apply to land under a diversification lease described in subsection (5)(db) unless the land is identified in the diversification lease under the Land Administration Act 1997 section 92C(4) for the purposes of this subsection.

 (5a) The holder of a mining tenement or Miner’s Right who passes or repasses over any Crown land that is situated within —

 (a) 100 m of any Crown land referred to in subsection (5)(f); or